roeiherz/ML_Programming-Assignment/HW1/README.md

 ### Section A:
 **Question**:
-Write a function that accepts as input: (i) a set of images; (ii) a vector of labels, corresponding to the images (ii) a query image; and (iii) a number k.
+Write a function that accepts as input:
+(i) a set of images;
+(ii) a vector of labels corresponding to the images (ii) a query image (iii) a number k.
 The function will implement the k-NN algorithm to return a prediction of the query image, given the given label set of images.
 The function will use the k nearest neighbors, using the Euclidean L2 metric.
 In case of a tie between the k labels of neighbors, it will choose an arbitrary option